tusharmath/tusharm.com/contents/about.md

 template: about.jade
 ```

 This is a condensed list of everything that I have done professionally.
 I have worked with transcontinental teams and also independently through the full software development life cycle of multiple projects.
-My choice of programming languages - `C` `C#` and `CoffeeScript`.
+My choice of programming languages - `C` `C#` `Powershell` and `CoffeeScript`.

 A *single page version* of my resume is also available [here](/files/cv.pdf).